GrinonBarrett/Taksidos/Core Rules/Creatures/Chill, Dreadful.md

 ### Dreadful Chill
 A much more ferocious manner of chill.
 The melavolent energies exuded from the creation of frozen spectres will transform a chill into the fiendish dreadful chill.
 Such a creature is often accompanied by 2-5 frozen spectres.
+Their collective noun is a Shiver.

 **Creature Type**: Dreadful Chills are Fiends.